benfulcher/hctsa/README.md

 # *hctsa*, a highly comparative time-series analysis code repository

-*hctsa* is a software package for running highly comparative time-series analysis, using [Matlab](www.mathworks.com/products/matlab/) (full support for versions R2014b or later).
+*hctsa* is a software package for running highly comparative time-series analysis, using [Matlab](www.mathworks.com/products/matlab/) (full support for versions R2014b or later; for use in python cf. [pyopy](https://github.com/strawlab/pyopy)).

-The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, producing low-dimensional representations of the data, finding nearest matches to a time series of interest, and a range of methods for visualizing the results.
+The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, producing low-dimensional representations of the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, finding nearest matches to a time series of interest, and a range of other visualization and analysis functionality.
 All of these types of analysis are described in our accompanying [open access journal article](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full).

-To use the *hctsa* software from within python, use this excellent package: [pyopy](https://github.com/strawlab/pyopy).

-### Documentation

 Comprehensive documentation for *hctsa* is provided [on gitbook](https://www.gitbook.com/book/benfulcher/highly-comparative-time-series-analysis-manual/details), which can be read online or downloaded in a pdf, epub, or mobi format.

+Any feedback is hugely helpful ([email me](mailto:ben.d.fulcher@gmail.com)) and, in particular, any improvements to the code would be _much_ appreciated in the form of [issues](https://github.com/SystemsAndSignalsGroup/hctsa/issues) or [pull requests](https://help.github.com/articles/using-pull-requests/).

 ### Downloading the repository